 Green Island caught the industrial bug that was spreading throughout the world after the Industrial Revolution.
 Railroads were an integral part of the rapid industrial growth of the village.
 Green Island was the terminal for the Rensselaer and Saratoga Railroad, making it the chief eastern terminal of the New York Central lines.
 Green Island was also the home of Eaton and Gilbert Car Works beginning in 1853.
 The company was known worldwide for their superb manufacture of railroad cars.
 Eaton and Gilbert built the first sleeping cars, drawing room cars, and electric cars.
 They even built a railroad car for Don Pedro, then the Emperor of Brazil.
 In addition to the railroad industry, Green Island was also home to a sawmill, a successful stove foundry, and factories specializing in the manufacture of scales and malleable iron.

 In less than 20 years, Eaton and Gilbert helped to expand the population of Green Island by almost 2,000 citizens, thus making the village more residential.
 In April 1853, the Village of Green Island was officially granted the right and power under New York State law to have its own government.
 In June of that year, the first elections were held for president of the village and for village trustees.
 (The political system of the village changed in 1944 when the office of the president was nullified and the first mayor of Green Island was elected.)
-Four churches were in existence in the village at this time (two of these are in operation today), and the original police force and fire company that were established in the 1800’s still exist today.
+Four churches were in existence in the village at this time (only one of these, the Church of Good Shepherd, is in operation today), and the original police force and fire company that were established in the 1800’s still exist today.

 Industry and business have helped to develop the village as a whole.
 Another industry that built Green Island is the automobile industry.
 The Ford Motor Company built a plant on Tibbits Avenue in 1923.
 The plant covered 145 acres of land and employed about 900 workers per year.
 Henry Ford, Harvey Firestone and President Warren Harding were on site for the groundbreaking of the plant.
 The workers at the plant produced radiators and heater cores for over 60 years, which not only benefited the Ford Motor Company, but also made the economy of the village prosperous.